Zakury/Maze/README.md

 # Maze
 A maze game prototype.
 To install the requirements: pip install -r requirements.txt
+-- ROUGH CODE IN DEV --